LLNL/zfp/docs/source/examples.rst

 Code Examples
 =============

-The :file:`examples` directory includes five programs that make use of the compressor.
+The :file:`examples` directory includes seven programs that make use of the compressor.

 .. _ex-simple: